-Refugee Relief: Open Doors for Mercy and Gospel Ministry
+Refugee Ministry: Open Doors for Mercy and Gospel Ministry

 by Rev. Christopher Cashen, OPC Evangelist to refugees in Clarkston, Georgia (March 2019)

 Following is an excerpt from an update Rev. Cashen prepared for the Committee on Diaconal Ministries and OPC Disaster Response in March 2019.

 The ministry to sojourners, or those seeking refuge, continues here in Clarkston, Georgia.
 We praise God for the opportunities He has provided thus far.

 - We have rented an apartment in one of the many apartment complexes in Clarkston that provides a central and consistent location for ministry, and we are just beginning to appreciate its potential.

 - We have seen a noticeable increase in attendance at our elementary after-school program.
 Helping with homework appears to be a key to drawing children.
 It also allows us time to share a bible passage.
 Students from Syria, Afghanistan, Congo, Mexico, and Tanzania attend the program.